tommylehmann/trivy-operator-dashboard/docs/install-doc.md

 > **Notes:**
 > - **Configuration Mapping:**
 > The parameters described above have corresponding entries in appsettings.json.
 This file is primarily intended for development purposes and should not be used for production configuration.
+> - **Open Telemetry and metrics**
+> If an OpenTelemetry URL is provided, the Prometheus metrics port should not be used, as OpenTelemetry already supplies the metrics - using both will result in duplication.
 > - **Security Recommendation:**
 > It is highly recommended that the Prometheus exporter port, if used, be different from the MainAppPort.
 This separation enhances security by reducing the risk of exposing internal metrics endpoints on public-facing ports.